WDAC Cormorant Survey

 Keeping our club up to date on the threat of predation

-Every angler will be aware of the threat to our fisheries from cormorant predation but here are a few scientifically proven facts to stress just how critical the problem has become:
+Every angler will be aware of the threat to our fisheries from cormorant predation but, here are a few facts to stress just how critical the problem has become:

 Every winter a total of at least 20,000 cormorants fly over to Britain from the continent to feast on our freshwater fish.
 They are of the 'sinensis' race, [not our native 'carbo' from our coastal population] and each cormorant eats at least a pound of fish every day.
-That amounts to 20,000 pounds of our native wildlife killed every day, truly alarming and surely unsustainable.
+That amounts to 20,000 pounds of our fish stocks killed every day, truly alarming and surely unsustainable.

-The club have secured a license from Natural England to shoot three cormorants on our splendid roach fishery on the River Stour below Wimborne and before you pour scorn at what seems a pathetic solution to the problem, please note that three cormorants hunting our waters for four months will eat at east 300lbs of prime roach.
-Remove them and we have a lot more roach to catch and grow on to become two pounders.
+The Club has secured a licence from Natural England to scare and if necessary to shoot up to 25 cormorants across all our waters.
+The Club’s original focus was our splendid roach fishery on the River Stour, but now it encompasses our still waters as well and Club officers have obtained agreement, where necessary, to facilitate the use of shotguns on these sites.
+Please remember that three cormorants hunting our waters for four months will eat at east 300lbs of prime fish.
+Remove these birds and we have more specimens to grow on.

-We need to obtain more licenses to control cormorants in future years and the club is gearing up a serious campaign to increase the numbers we can scare and even remove.
-However, we are powerless to act without every members support, for without facts we will not be allowed licenses to kill cormorants.
+We need to ensure that the Club is able to successfully apply for applications to control cormorants in future years.
+However, the Club’s officers are powerless to act without members’ support, for without facts we will not be granted any licenses to control cormorants.

-I emplore every one of you to get off your arses and log your cormorant sightings on the clubs website.
-It only takes a couple of minutes and will give the club the power to protect our fisheries and provide better fishing for you all.
+I implore every one of you to log your cormorant sightings on the Club's website.
+It only takes a couple of minutes and will give the Club the information that will in turn empower us to protect our fisheries and provide better fishing for you all.

-So please get out there, make a note of where and when you spot the 'Black Death' and report them to us so that we can act.
-We need you all and we need you all to act NOW, before it's too late.
+So please get out there, make a note of where and when you spot the cormorant and report them to us so that we can act.
+We need you all to act NOW, before it's too late.